linrongbin16/colorbox.nvim/README.md

 It auto-collect the most colorschemes and install for you.

 It allow you do any switches on these colors:
-  * Policy: suffle playback, play in order, single cycle.
+  * Multiple policies: suffle playback, play in order, single cycle.
-  * Timing: on startup, fixed interval, etc.
+  * Multiple timing: on startup, fixed interval, etc.

 > Note: **most popular** colorschemes are picked from below websites:
 > - [vimcolorscheme.com/top](https://vimcolorschemes.com/top)